thephpleague/factory-muffin/UPGRADING.md

 Factory Muffin 3.0 has many changes and improvements.
 More documentation will come as we be closer to the 3.0 release date.

+### Faker Support Changed

+Our integration with faker has been totally re-written, and has been moved to a new repo, factory-muffin-faker.
+More documentation is coming soon.

 ### Deleting Saved Models

 We are now deleting saved models in the reverse order they were saved to ensure relationships behave correctly.